MrAliAmani/MrAliAmani/README.md

 - 👋 Hi, I’m @MrAliAmani
-- 👀 I’m interested in android and ios development.
+- 👀 I’m interested in data science and deep learning.
-- 🌱 I’m currently learning flutter and android development with java and kotlin.
+- 🌱 I’m currently learning transfer learning with tensorflow.
-- 💞️ I’m looking to collaborate on mobile app development.
+- 💞️ I’m looking to collaborate on data science problems.
 - 📫 How to reach me
     Email : aliamani019@gmail.com
     Linkedin : @www.linkedin.com/in/aliamani